satwikShresth/GradingToolCS265/README.md

 # GradingToolCS265
-Created spefic for Certain Assignment
+Created for the course CS265
-Can make a few changes and make it generic to use copy the file to your dir
 # Use
-./grade \<dir of all the files you downloaded from bblearn\>
+Needs:
+- A dir for to store all the labs and assignment with each lab files in this format "Lab5"
+- set a cmdline parameter  using "export PATH=$PATH:/home/ss5278/GradeScript/"
+- Need a Json file